It’s Cold Out There, Alexis Anastasiou

 Faced with this concept, a community of theoreticians and scientists believe that we cannot reduce the issue of the Anthropocene only to the presence of human species on Earth, but to the capitalist system itself, based on the over-exploration of natural resources, so they have proposed the concept of the Capitalocene.
 Therefore, the shared responsibility derived from the notion of the Anthropocene would seem somewhat unfair, since not all human populations have generated the same impact.
 In fact, in relation to this last issue, there are those who affirm that, in reality, the term we should use is Oliganthropocene, remarking that the responsibility is concentrated on the major economic powers and their policies on the exploitation of natural resources.

-In this sense, the proposal consists of a book that serves as a contemporary cartography, taking the following questions as motion vectors: What do artistic practices offer when approaching different areas of science?
+In this sense, this book serves as a contemporary cartography, taking the following questions as motion vectors: What do artistic practices offer when approaching different areas of science?
 What kind of projects are produced through multidisciplinary teams?
 What ethical challenges may arise from these interactions?
 What is expected when working with technologies?
 Is it possible to work on alternatives in regards to the situation of the ecological debacle?
 What are the challenges we face as humans?
 How do the interactions between art, science and technology affect lifestyles?

 About the Editor